 Goals of the program

-Open access publishing funds are awarded on a first come, first served basis.
+Open access publishing funds are awarded annually by the Provost.
+They are allocated annually on a first come, first served basis.
 Funds may be used for open access publishing and processing fees, including open access page charges.
 Funds may not be used for reprints, color illustration fees, non-OA page charges, permissions fees, web hosting for self-archiving, or other expenses not directly related to open access fees.
-The fund may be suspended if sufficient funding is not available.

 A small steering group manages the funding award process.
 The steering group includes members of the Libraries’ Scholarly Communication Committee and at least one faculty member.